Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

     `ecece54b1eb65d484444c4a5ca0b244b329f4667` is an example commit that could be returned.

-    Navigate back to the parent directory:
+1. (`ncn-mw#`) Navigate back to the parent directory.

     ```bash
     cd ..
     ```

 The configuration parameters have been stored in a branch in the UAN Git repository.
-The next phase of the process is initiating the Configuration Framework Service \(CFS\) to customize the image.
+The next phase of the process is initiating the
+Configuration Framework Service \(CFS\) to customize the image.

-### Configure UAN images
+### 3. Configure UAN images

 1. Create a JSON input file for generating a CFS configuration for the UAN.